Commercial Lease Agreement

 Can you negotiate a commercial lease?

 Yes, virtually every term in a commercial lease is negotiable, and tenants who fail to negotiate often leave significant value on the table.
 Key negotiable terms include base rent and escalation rates, tenant improvement allowances, CAM caps, free rent or abatement periods during buildout, renewal options with predetermined rent terms, exclusivity clauses, personal guarantee burn-off provisions, assignment and subletting rights, and early termination options.
-Tenants have the most negotiating leverage in soft markets with high vacancy rates, when they have strong financial credentials, or when they are anchor tenants that will drive traffic to the property.
+Tenants have the most bargaining power in soft markets with high vacancy rates, when they have strong financial credentials, or when they are anchor tenants that will drive traffic to the property.
 Engaging a commercial real estate attorney or tenant representative before signing can identify negotiation opportunities worth many times their fees.

 What are common commercial lease types?